Lois Kim, Executive Director

-Lois serves as the Festival’s chief executive, responsible for managing staff, programs, operations, external relations, and resource development.
-She has a Ph.D. in English from the University of Texas at Austin, master’s coursework from the Bread Loaf School of English in Middlebury, Vermont, and a bachelor’s degree in English from the University of Michigan, Ann Arbor.
-Lois previously served as the associate director of University Extension at UT Austin, where she managed student and academic affairs for college credit students in the university’s continuing education division.
-She also served as vice president of the board of the Austin Public Library Friends Foundation, and has been a member of her book club for almost 20 years.
-Her favorite book genres are contemporary literary fiction, the 19th-century novel, and middle grade fiction.
+Lois serves as Texas Book Festival’s chief executive, responsible for managing staff, programs, operations, external relations, and resource development.
+An immigrant from Seoul, Korea, Lois grew up in Williamsville, New York.
+She holds a bachelor’s degree in English from the University of Michigan and a master’s degree and Ph.D. in English from the University of Texas at Austin, where her research focused on Shakespeare and early modern culture.
+In her early career, she taught high school English at a boarding school and pursued graduate coursework from the Bread Loaf School of English at Middlebury College.
+Prior to joining the Texas Book Festival, Lois served as the associate director of University Extension at UT Austin, where she managed student and academic affairs for college credit students.
+She also served on the board of the Austin Public Library Friends Foundation for six years, four of those as Vice President.
+Her husband, Phillip Reed, is a principal of Cotera + Reed Architects and they have two children: Sylvia (16) and Nate (13).
+She has been a member of her book club for more than 20 years and favorite book genres are contemporary literary fiction and the 19th-century novel.